June 27, 2025

 FLEXIBLE DESIGN

-Despite site challenges and budgetary restrictions, BioPod was able to meet site-specific requirements for size, reducing the amount of materials and units needed for installation all while maintaining an aesthetically pleasing design for the end-user.
+| Despite site challenges and budgetary restrictions, BioPod was able to meet site-specific requirements for size, reducing the amount of materials and units needed for installation while maintaining an aesthetically pleasing design for the end user.

 SUSTAINABLE SOLUTION

-Fitting seamlessly into standard site drainage, BioPod serves as a long-lasting solution for this new Walmart build.
-Not only do the BioPod units create a more efficient installation process for the crew, but they also utilize an advanced biofiltration design for an environmentally friendly stormwater solution.
+| Fitting seamlessly into standard site drainage, BioPod built long-lasting green infrastructure into this Walmart site.
+Not only do the BioPod units result in a more efficient installation process for the crew, but they also incorporate an advanced biofiltration design for an environmentally friendly stormwater solution.

 Oldcastle Infrastructure